IlPellegrino/minishell/README.md

-# minishell
+# Minishell
-42 minishell project
+minishell project from 42 school